JianFGO/CantorCollegeWebsite/README.md

 My website design relies on HTML and CSS, drawing inspiration from the module's lab materials.
 It incorporates provided text and appropriate images provided by the College Dean.

 ## Setup and Hosting Information

+The Database was created on XAMPP installed on my own PC/laptop.
+I have included the Database file in the submission.

 ### Development Environment